jules2689/trudeau/docs/2020-04-17/post_news.md

 Okay, thank you.
 and this question is from one of my colleagues.
 She's asking, we know that contact tracing is important in the fight against the spread ofcovid-19.
-Minister Bains, what discussions are you having at the federal level about using technology to facilitate that?and are there any conversationsabout using cellphone data?
+Minister Bains, what discussions are you having at the federal level about using technology to facilitate that? and are there any conversations about using cellphone data?

 Thank you very much, thank you very much for that question.
 As we've indicated, all options are on the table.
-We're going to deploy all of the tools that we need to make sure that we protect Canadians'health and well-being.
+We're going to deploy all of the tools that we need to make sure that we protect Canadians' health and well-being.
 Right now we're focused oneconomic measures.
 We are evaluating differentsolutions with respect toproviding more information tocanadians on better practices tofollow, social distancing, physical distancing, making surethat they take those appropriatesteps to keep themselves safe.
 With respect to contact tracingwe're looking at otherjurisdictions.